nathanroberts/nathanroberts.github.io/about.md

 I'm most invested when I'm building something meaningful for people that creates positive impact.
 I enjoy working with others, not in a silo.
 I get excited about technology and using it to improve our everyday lives.

 {: .f4-l .lh-copy .dark-gray .mb4}
-I have an *incredible* family -- I'm a proud dad!
-My wife and I married 10 years(!!!) ago.
-Together we have three kids: Abram 👦, Hazel 👧 and Maren 👧.
+I have an *incredible* family -- I'm a proud dad and husband!
+Together we have four kids: Abram 👦, Hazel 👧, Maren 👧 and Rex 👦.

 {: .f4-l .lh-copy .dark-gray .mb4}
 [View my resume](/assets/docs/nathan_roberts_resume.pdf)